Chhaya9ish/Data_analysis/README.md

 ## 📊 Description

-This project presents a comprehensive **Power BI dashboard** visualizing sales and order data from the Vrinda online store.
+This project presents a comprehensive **EXCEL dashboard** visualizing sales and order data from the Vrinda online store.
 The dashboard provides insights into customer demographics, top-performing regions, sales channels, and monthly trends.

 - **DASHBOARD.png**